yonajeh/workshops/intellij-idea/Intellij Idea Workshop.md

 > The easiest way to learn Idea is by using : Tip of the day from Help menu

+> Auto-curly braces in special blocks are added ad the end of the line or new line

 1. When installing from scratch
     - Please do not install all plugins, it'll transform your IDE into trash